jeppes/oops/README.md

 Now we support state!
 Truly private state!

-Note that there is no way to access the `sharedState` variable directly.
-It can only be manipulated by calling `increment` and `decrement` - no special keywords or syntax required.
+Note that there is no way to access the `sharedState` variable from the outer scope.
+It can only be manipulated by calling `increment` and `decrement`.
+No special keywords or syntax is required to make it private.

 If our functions can share private variables, surely they can share functions too.
 Let's make a counter which will print its current count whenever someone interacts with it:

 ```javascript
 const makeShoutyCounter = () => {
   let count = 0
   const shout = () => console.log(`My current count is ${count}!`)

   return {